 One of our editors Anthony Morgan has recently taken over as editor of The Philosopher, the oldest public philosophy journal in the UK (founded in 1923).
 And we are delighted to have established a new relationship with the Philosophical Society of England (PSE), a charitable organization founded ten years earlier than the journal in 1913 (see www.philsoceng.uk) The Philosopher is the official journal of the PSE, and we have taken over publication.
 The first edition under our stewardship will be published this Autumn, and in 2019 the journal will be published quarterly.

 The Philosopher is a journal built around the belief that anything can be made clear to the interested reader.
 Articles are considered without discrimination as to subject matter or author; the only criterion is that it must be philosophical in method.
 Contributors over the years have ranged from John Dewey and G.K.
-Chesterton to contemporary thinkers like Daniel Hutto, Mary Midgley, and Stephen Mumford.
-The lead article for our Autumn 2018 edition will be by top Oxford philosophy professor, Timothy Williamson.
+Chesterton to contemporary thinkers like Timothy Williamson, Catherine Wilson, Daniel Hutto, Mary Midgley, Jason Stanley, Clare Chambers, and Stephen Mumford.

 The Philosopher can be contacted through emailing Anthony: email@example.com.
 Contributions are welcome from professional and amateur philosophers of all kinds, with the proviso that articles maintain a high standard of readability and transparency, more in line with classical discussions than with the quite different aims and rationales of many contemporary journals catering for the academic market.

-Articles should not exceed 3000 words, and are preferably considerably shorter.
+Articles should not exceed 2,000 words.
+We also encourage new reviewers for the Journal.
+Review articles can be up to 1500 words long, but short reviews of less than 700 words are preferred.
 We try to make a preliminary assessment of publication potential within three months of receipt.
-However, in a typical year we receive many enquiries, and being a not-for-profit organisation, we sometimes struggle to keep up!
-All submissions must be sent to the Editor: email@example.com
+However, in a typical year we receive many enquiries, and being a not-for-profit organisation run entirely by volunteers, we sometimes struggle to keep up!

 Please keep these to an absolute minimum, and preferably have none at all.
 If you do wish to include notes, please gather them into a Notes section at the end of the article.
 Further unreferenced works which might be helpful to the reader should be indicated in the main text.